-- (1) spouse
+- 1. Spouse

-- (2) registered domestic partner
+- 2. registered domestic partner

-- (3) child
+- 3. child

-- (4) child of registered domestic partner
+- 4. child of registered domestic partner

-- (5) parent
+- 5. parent

-- (6) grandparent
+- 6. grandparent

-- (7) grandchild
+- 7. grandchild

-- (8) brother
+- 8. brother

-- (9) sister
+- 9. sister

-- (10) brother-in-law; brother of registered domestic partner; registered domestic partner of brother
+- 10. brother-in-law; brother of registered domestic partner; registered domestic partner of brother

-- (11) sister-in-law; sister of registered domestic partner; registered domestic partner of sister
+- 11. sister-in-law; sister of registered domestic partner; registered domestic partner of sister

-- (12) mother-in-law; mother of registered domestic partner
+- 12. mother-in-law; mother of registered domestic partner

-- (13) father-in-law; father of registered domestic partner
+- 13. father-in-law; father of registered domestic partner

-- (14) any child or close relative who resided with the employee at the time of death.
+- 14. any child or close relative who resided with the employee at the time of death.

-b.
-The employee shall give notice to his/her immediate supervisor prior to taking such leave.
+- b.
+The employee shall give notice to their immediate supervisor prior to taking such leave.

-c.
+- c.
 Such absence for family death shall be limited to time which is definitely required and shall not exceed five (5) days for any one (1) death.
 Family death leave benefits will be prorated for a part-time employee based upon the number of hours worked (for example, a half-time employee to a maximum of twenty [20] hours, four-fifths employee to a maximum of thirty-two [32] hours, a full-time employee to a maximum of forty [40] hours).

-d.
+- d.
 The intent of this benefit is that it be used within reasonable proximity of the death of the relative unless there are circumstances present which are clearly beyond the control of the employee.